JoaoGuimaraes22/The-Monarch/monarch-project-tracker.md

 # The Monarch Story Platform - Project Handoff Document

+## 🎯 Added important instructions

+**any types** do not use "any" ever, unless really, really, needed, it leads to -> Unexpected any.
+Specify a different type.

 ## 🎯 Project Overview

 **Goal**: Build a story development platform tailored for _The Monarch_ epic fantasy series, focusing on practical utility over marketing fluff.